Public Health Approach to Gun Violence Prevention

 Americans are impacted by various forms of gun violence – including suicide, homicide, and unintentional deaths, as well as nonfatal gunshot injuries, threats, and exposure to gun violence in communities and society.

-- Each year nearly 23,000 Americans die by firearm suicide.6
+- Each year more than 23,000 Americans die by firearm suicide.6

 - Half of all suicide deaths are by firearm.7